How to split PDFs using JavaScript

-In this post, you’ll learn how to split PDF files using a Split PDF JavaScript API.
-With our API, you receive 100 credits with the free plan.
+In this post, you’ll learn how to split PDF files using a split PDF JavaScript API.
+With our API, you receive 200 credits with the free plan.
 Different operations on a document consume different amounts of credits, so the number of PDF documents you can generate may vary.
-All you need to do is create a free account to get access to your API key.
+All you need to do is create a free account(opens in a new tab) to get access to your API key.

 A simple example would be a financial services company receiving a single PDF with clients’ personal and financial information, as well as a questionnaire they filled in.
 By integrating a PDF splitting API into the workflow, it’s easy to automatically split documents into logical parts that can be stored separately.